Eduardo Chibás: Comparisons to Fidel Castro

 While locked in a prison cell in 1931, Chibás reportedly proclaimed: "If I am going to die, I want my last words to be for the Cuban revolution.
 I am a revolutionary; I love my patria and have contempt for the current regime."
 Five years later, he declared "If I die, it will be for the revolution" to a taxi driver rushing him to the hospital.
 These sorts of radical nationalist sentiments have drawn comparisons between Castro and Chibás.
-Castro was undoubtedly familiar with Chibás' Orthodoxo Party, which pushed strong revolutionary ideals.
+Castro was undoubtedly familiar with Chibás' Orthodox Party, which pushed strong revolutionary ideals.
 There are numerous cases of rousing rhetoric from Castro that verify those assumptions.
 Before his attack on the Moncada Barracks in 1953, Castro referenced Chibás, in front of a group of revolutionaries largely inspired by the outspoken leader.
 It was later revealed that Castro had carried a tape of Chibás' final broadcast into battle, and planned on broadcasting it over the airwaves upon victory.
 Castro also used some of Chibás' rhetorical technique in his well-chronicled "History will absolve me" defense in court.
 And finally, Castro gave a speech at Chibás' grave following his successful seizure of power:

 "Today is like a culmination of the whole story, the story of the revolution and the events of 26 July, which are so closely linked with the tale of this tomb, with the memory of the man who lies here, with his ideology, feelings and preaching, because I should say here that without the preaching of Chibás, without what he did, without the civic conscience and rebellion he awakened in the Cuban young people, the events of 26 July would not have been possible."

 Scholars have contrasting opinions as to how friendly the two were in life.
 In 1948, Castro traveled with Chibás for campaign rallies and political events, and introduced him regularly.
 Yet some have argued that the two disliked and mistrusted each other.
-However they interacted in life, Castro leveraged Chibás as a symbol in death — and an example to his revolution.
+However they interacted in life, Castro leveraged Chibás as a symbol in death—and an example to his revolution.

 Some scholars have also pointed out that both leaders were united in their use of technological media to connect to people.
 Chibás utilized the power of radio to reach his supporters, speaking weekly from the Radiocentro CMQ Building in Havana.
 Castro would later do the same, but using the television.

 The leaders clashed in terms of politics.
 Castro's embracement of communism directly conflicted with Chibás' outspoken disdain for such a system.
 Over time, Castro referenced Chibás less, and eventually cancelled the annual parade on the anniversary of his death.